 CCBS demonstrates its commitment to compliance by providing a transparent overview of instances where fines were paid for non-compliance with laws and regulations.
 No significant instances of non-compliance were reported in the previous reporting period.
-During the reporting period, there were three instances of non-compliance for which the fine's amounts were not materia11, considering the extremely low amount compared to the total amount of revenue.1

-It is noteworthy that the company did not record any incidents of non-compliance with regulations and voluntary codes concerning product and service information, labeling, or marketing communications during the reporting period.
+During the reporting period, there were three instances of non-compliance for which the fine's amounts were not materia11, considering the extremely low amount compared to the total amount of revenue.1 incidents of non-compliance with regulations and voluntary codes concerning product and service information, labeling, or marketing communications during the reporting period.
 This underscores the organization's commitment to ethical practices and rigorous adherence to legal and voluntary standards in its product and service information as well as marketing activities.
 This dedication to compliance continues to be a foundational element of the company's sustainable business.

-1 The company's materiality threshold for fines is set at any amount above 0.01% of Economic Value Generated.
+The company's materiality threshold for fines is set at any amount above 0.01% of Economic Value Generated.

-OUR SUSTAINABILITY
+OUR SUSTAINABILITY VISION